 - The impact of the work undertaken by the project teams and their subsequent engagement within their departments

 - The shared learning from the dissemination event which we will be able to make widely available

 - Through engagement in these workshops, the project raised the profile of the importance of employability and co-creation as important areas of student focus and engagement.

 Please visit this Project Background page to find out more about the project and what the key dates were.

 There were 4 criteria that informed the final panel decision: Desirable, Feasible, Innovative, Ethical.
 Find out more here.

 Please visit this page for FAQs or get in touch with the Project Leads for further information, or if you have any questions.
 We also welcome any feedback.

-- Engage around 120 staff and students who will directly participate in the workshops, and through the competition initiative
+- Engaged around 120 staff and students who directly participated in the workshops, and through the competition initiative

-- Generate a developing and enhancing a sense of community, and increase interest and participation in other institutional decision making and innovation projects
+- Generated a developing and enhancing a sense of community, and increased interest and participation in other institutional decision making and innovation projects

-- Bring staff and students together from academic departments and professional services, to encourage deeper co-creation than perhaps exists through channels such as SSLCs and other initiatives.
-The WSC will enable the surfacing of fresh ideas and for the student voice to sit centrally in new thinking around employability, creativity and innovation.
+- Brought staff and students together from academic departments and professional services, to encourage deeper co-creation than perhaps exists through channels such as SSLCs and other initiatives.
+The WSC enabled the surfacing of fresh ideas and for the student voice to sit centrally in new thinking around employability, creativity and innovation.